containers/podman/docs/source/markdown/podman-build.1.md

 specified, the `--manifest` option should be used instead of the `--tag` option.

-OS/ARCH pairs are those used by the Go Programming Language.
-In several cases the ARCH value for a platform differs from one produced by other tools such as the `arch` command.
+Os/arch pairs are those used by the Go Programming Language.
+In several cases the *arch* value for a platform differs from one produced by other tools such as the `arch` command.
 Valid OS and architecture name combinations are listed as values for $GOOS and $GOARCH at https://golang.org/doc/install/source#environment, and can also be found by running `go tool dist list`.